Erodenberg/TileTracking/README.md

 water bodies, and even remote farmland.
 This strategy of selective caching can “save time,” “disk space,” and the areas excluded from the initial cache can be cached “on-demand” (Quinn, 2008).

+The repository contains a workflow for tracking tiles that web clients visit when they consume your cache.
+The results of this workflow can be displayed as a heatmap showing the most popular tiles, extent, and scale levels browsers consume.